Robotics Education & Competition Foundation: VEX Robotics World Championships

-The REC Foundation hosts the VEX Robotics World Championship each year.
+The REC Foundation had hosted the VEX Robotics World Championship each year until 2026.
 The VEX Robotics World Championship is the highest level of competition in VEX Robotics and the final competition of each season.
 This event has been awarded by the Guinness World Records as the largest robotics competition in the world in 2018 with 30,000 attendees from 70 countries.
 In 2021, the VEX Robotics World Championships was awarded the title of the largest online robotics championship with 12,693 attendees.
 A new game is revealed at the conclusion of each World Championships to mark the start of the next season.

 Other Programs

 Girl Powered

 The REC Foundation’s Girl Powered program sponsored by Google aims to increase girls’ access to STEM and robotics.
 Any teacher, coach, or Event Partner can host a Girl Powered Workshop.
-Hundreds of Girl Powered workshops are hosted every year across the globe and the program has garnered support from companies such as Google and OMRON.
 The REC Foundation also released a Girl Powered pledge for people to show their support for the program.